 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

 An analysis of the worker productivity by industry sectors in City of Melville in 2018/19 shows the three highest industries were:

 - Rental, Hiring and Real Estate Services ($291,523)

-The major differences between the jobs held by the full-time equivalent local workers of the City of Melville and Western Australia were:
+The major differences between worker productivity by industries in the City of Melville and Western Australia were:

 The total worker productivity by industry in the City of Melville increased by $785 between 2013/14 and 2018/19.

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the City of Melville were for those employed in:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the City of Melville were for:

 - Financial and Insurance Services (+$72,654)